EchoAlice/das-playground/README.md

         1. Main DAS Network (*Subprotocol*)    [ ]
         2. Secure DAS Network (*Subprotocol*)  [ ]
 2. Manipulate node's state through our main and secure DAS networks
-3. Add peers to their routing tables and samples to data stores.
+3. Add peers to their routing tables and samples to data stores through overlay requests.

 ### To Do:
-1. Instantiate message processing within each node
+1. Instantiate message processing within each node.
+   *Currently figuring out logging for when messages are being processed*
 2. Send message via overlay protocol
 3. Modify create_overlay() to be generalizable for creating a Secure Overlay